 If you are a non-photographer who’s interested to learn street photography, but the only idea you have is that you need a camera to capture what’s happening on the street.
-Now you are searching for guide, tips and ideas on how to get started.
+Now you are searching for guidance, tips, and ideas on how to get started.

 Street Photography – an Introduction for Non-photographers

-In this article you’ll have a better understanding about street photography.
-You will have a grasp of understanding of what camera to use, what to capture and how to approach your subject.
+In this article, you’ll have a better understanding of street photography.
+You will have a grasp of understanding of what camera to use, what to capture, and how to approach your subject.

-Street Photography it is the act of taking candid shot of daily life, culture and humanity.
-The main essence of street photography is to document those interesting topic that you may find everywhere not specifically the life of the street.
-When taking a street photography, it is best to take candid shot without the permission of the subject.
+Street Photography is the act of taking a candid shot of daily life, culture, and humanity.
+The main essence of street photography is to document those interesting topics that you may find everywhere not specifically the life of the street.
+When taking street photography, it is best to take a candid shot without the permission of the subject.
 You just have to look for the subject and take pictures of it.
-Street photography is fun and a very rewarding art.
+Street photography is fun and very rewarding art.

 Your goal in street photography is to have fun, to enjoy your camera, to capture emotion, humanity, and interesting subjects.
 You don’t need to travel to different places to get the best street photography you can find a lot of opportunities in the street.

-Here are the things to know to have a successful street photography:
+Here are the things to know to have successful street photography:

-Today, there’s a lot of camera that has a zoom features.
+Today, there’s a lot of cameras that has a zoom features.
 Like you can take photographs from how many meters away.
-Yes, it works in capturing street photography, but if it happens that when you take picture and you found no emotion it is the time that you have to get close to your subject.
-In that way you will have a clearer photo with emotion.
+Yes, it works in capturing street photography, but if it happens that when you take a picture and you found no emotion it is time that you have to get close to your subject.
+In that way, you will have a clearer photo with emotion.

 You can have your best shot anywhere, so it is best for you to always bring your camera.
 Your camera acts as an extension of yourself.
-Bringing your camera and taking a lot of shots can also help you in practicing.
-The best street photography opportunities always come when you least expect it.
+Bringing your camera and taking a lot of shots can also help you in practice.
+The best street photography opportunities always come when you least expect them.

-Don’t mind those who says that you are just wasting your time in street photography.
-Those who says that you can’t do that.
+Don’t mind those who say that you are just wasting your time in street photography.
+Those who say that you can’t do that.
 Always believe in yourself that you can do that.
 Think outside of the box for some other subject ideas.
 Have fun.

 What to look for when shooting in the street?

-Some call it as the decisive moment.
+Some call it the decisive moment.
 Look for the best moment, and for you to capture it take multiple shot.
-Bert moment can’t be found with just one shot!
+Bert’s moment can’t be found with just one shot!

 Street photography aims to capture emotion and humanity.
-There are different types of emotion, anger, love, happiness and sadness.
+There are different types of emotion, anger, love, happiness, and sadness.
 It is hard to capture emotion.
-The first thing to do is to look it in the street, in people’s gesture, body language and facial expression, once you see that be ready to click the camera.
+The first thing to do is to look it in the street, in people’s gestures, body language, and facial expressions, once you see that be ready to click the camera.

 Once you found the interesting subject, the next thing to do is to focus on the details.